kroppel/learnable-triangulation-pytorch/TESTING_ON_GENERAL_DATASET.md

 Modify the `./mvn/datasets/example_preprocessing/generate-labels-npy.py` script.
 This script is used to generate an npy file containing all the information needed for the [dataset subclass python file](#2-dataset-subclass) to parse.
 In the file are `TODO` statements which will point out what needs to be changed, and where.

+In particular, note that if you only want to do testing (no training) and have no ground truth keypoint data, you have to remove the `keypoints` field accordingly.

 # 2. Dataset Subclass

 An example of the dataset subclass is found in `./mvn/datasets/example_dataset.py`.
 Just follow the `TODO` comments in the `example_dataset.py` file and modify accordingly.